 You don’t have to be a model to take great photos.
 You also don’t need to spend a lot of time trying to get “the right” shot.
-With the right poses and the right attitude, anyone can look good in pictures, no matter their age.
+With the right poses and the right attitude, women over 40 can look good in pictures, too.

 You can take it from me, I was in front of the camera as an International FORD model for nearly two decades and made a living from what I looked like.
 It’s not as easy as it looks.
 For the past 17 years, I’ve been on the other side of the lens, photographing and guiding clients on how to strike a pose and feel confident in front of the camera and I’ll tell you the single most important piece of advice I have and totally believe in is that pictures don’t have to be perfect.
 In other words, YOU don’t have to be perfect.
 I do think that what makes a great photo is your energy that people feel and see.

 Whether you have a big event coming up or you’re getting professional headshots taken, or you just want to look good in your holiday pictures, these simple tips I share with my clients will help guide you.

 This sounds silly, but most people won’t do big smiles in photos because they are worried about their wrinkles or teeth.
 This can result in not-so-flattering images that don’t really capture YOU.
 It is all about energy, not perfection.
 A genuine smile that reaches your eyes will always look good!

 Point Your Chin Down